rundeck/docs/docs/learning/solutions/containers/docker-execute.md

 #### Running the Job

 :::tip
-To find the Docker jobs quickly in the job lising click on the `docker` tag at the top of the list.
+To find the Docker jobs quickly in the job listing click on the `docker` tag at the top of the list.
 :::

 ![Select Job Image](/assets/img/solutions-docker-selectjob.png)